nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Interactions Inside the Logic Component for the `deleteP 1` Command](images/DeleteSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteProjectCommandParser`  and `DeleteProjectCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteProjectCommandParser`  and `DeleteProjectCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of the diagram.
 </div>

 ### Model Component